simonecorsi/awesome/README.md

 *   [docker-library/mysql](https://github.com/docker-library/mysql) - Docker Official Image packaging for MySQL Community Server

-*   [zplug/zplug](https://github.com/zplug/zplug) - :hibiscus: A next-generation plugin manager for zsh
+*   [zplug/zplug](https://github.com/zplug/zplug) - A next-generation plugin manager for zsh — manage plugins, commands, and themes from GitHub, Bitbucket, oh-my-zsh, prezto, and more with parallel installation and lazy loading.

 *   [Powerlevel9k/powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) - Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.